ernestojimenezruiz/logmap-matcher/README.md

 LogMap can also be used as a mapping debugging system from the command line or integrated in a Java application.
 See [wiki](https://code.google.com/archive/p/logmap-matcher/wikis) for additional information.

+We have also implemented a variant of LogMap to minimize the violations of the conservativity principle.
+Check details [here](https://github.com/ernestojimenezruiz/logmap-conservativity).

 ## Division